djsing/ELEN4010/adr/Testing ADR.md

 ## Context

-In order to holistically test the funtionality of the core aspects of the website, unit testing and end-to-end testing is used in order to test both the front-end and back-end functionality of the website.
+In order to holistically test the core functionality of the website, a combination of unit testing, end-to-end testing, and manual testing is used.

 Unit tests are used on back-end models and database-related code in order to validate the functionality of each essential unit of the code (which, in most cases, are functions).

 On the front-end, various user actions are performed by automated testing software.
 During that process, key aspects relating to the front-end side of the website are tested.

+High-level functionality is exclusively assessed and confirmed via manual user testing.
+This includes testing the following aspects of the website:

+- Marker placement on maps
+- Destinations being correctly added and drawn
+- Trips being correctly written to and received from session storage

 ## Decision